ColtMercer/radiology/lessons/day-01/README.md

 - Discover the different types of imaging modalities
 - Understand the career path and opportunities

+> **📋 Before You Begin**: If you haven't already, please read the **[Career Path Guide](../career-path-guide.md)** to understand the complete requirements and certification process for becoming a radiology technician.

 ## 📚 What is Radiology?

 Radiology is a medical specialty that uses imaging technology to diagnose and treat diseases.
 It's like having "X-ray vision" to see inside the human body without surgery!